-Welcome to Social Economy AZ, a new project designed to raise awareness about the concept, history and theory of the social economy in the United States, with the specific aim of promoting its identity and growth within the American Southwest —humblerise.com.
+Welcome to Social Economy Arizona (SEAZ), an on-line hub designed to raise awareness about the concept, history and theory of the social economy in the United States, with the specific aim of promoting its identity and growth within Arizona and the American Southwest —humblerise.com.
 Built collectively to foster knowledge and collaboration among a wide variety of community stakeholders, from University students and faculty to political and social entrepreneurs and activists, the key purpose of SEAZ is to combine scholarship on the social economy with personal and community action that transcends the academy.

-The social economy includes organizations such as cooperatives, mutual benefit societies, associations, foundations and social enterprises which provide goods, services, and information to the public with the aim of generating both economic productivity and social solidarity.
+The social economy includes individuals and organizations such as cooperatives, mutual benefit societies, associations, and social enterprises, which provide goods, services, and information to communities with the aim of generating both economic productivity and social solidarity.

 - Social Innovation: linking technological and organizational innovations to social initiatives, processes and products to catalyze more dynamic social systems